 4. How are options and shares different?

-An Option is a right to acquire a Share.
-An Option does not become a Share.
-When an Option is exercised, the holder of the Option acquires the Shares by paying the Strike Price.
+An option is a right to acquire a share.
+Only when the option is exercised, the option holder acquires the shares by paying the strike price.

 5. Does an option holder have the rights of a shareholder?

 An option holder is not considered a shareholder of the company and does not have the rights available to the shareholders of the company.

 6.Who can a company issue options ?

 Indian law only permits companies to issue options to employees and directors of the company and its subsidiaries (and holding companies).
 However, SARS or Phantom Units can be issued to advisors and consultants.